-As shown in the table above, in FY2024 the Trust posted an increase in net position of \$40.7 million, contrasting to an increase of \$20.6 million in FY2023 and a decrease of \$41.0 million in FY2022.
-These changes are primarily driven by investment gains or losses in each year.
+As shown in the table above, in FY2023 the Trust posted an increase in net position of \$20.6 million, contrasting to net loss of \$41.0 million in FY2022 and an increase of \$185.0 million in FY2021.
+These changes are primarily driven by strong investment gains in FY2021, investment losses in FY2022, and moderate gains in FY2023.
 In most years, the performance of Trust investments at APFC and Treasury have much more impact that revenues from the Trust's land and commercial real estate investments.
+FY2021's record revenue was driven primarily by extreme gains in investment earnings as financial markets recovered from the initial economic contraction related to the COVID-19 pandemic.